 Distribution Fault Anticipation (DFA) technology acquires and analyzes waveform data representing line currents and voltages.
 Other substation devices acquire and analyze similar data quantities.
-The most obvious example is the digital relay, which senses current and perhaps voltage waveforms, analyzes these waveforms in real-time, and makes control decisions about when to trip a circuit breaker or take other control action.
+The most obvious example is the digital relay, which senses current and perhaps voltage waveforms, analyzes these waveforms in real-time, and makes control decisions about when to trip a feeder breaker or take other control action.

 Basic quantities used by the DFA are similar to those sensed by other substation- or feeder-based devices.
-However the purpose for which these quantities are sensed is vastly different and therefore the specifications for the fidelity, rate, duration, etc. also are very different.
-Relaying applications, for example, generally require the ability to represent and recognize relatively high current levels, typically in the range of hundreds or thousands of primary amperes.
-Protection coordination and other considerations require relays to have reasonable accuracy and resolution, but there is little absolute need to discriminate relatively minor differences in current.
+However, the purpose for which these quantities are sensed is vastly different, and therefore, the requirements for the fidelity, rate, duration, etc. also are very different.
+Relaying applications, for example, generally need to represent and recognize large current levels, typically in the range of hundreds or thousands of primary amperes.
+Protection coordination and other considerations require relays to have reasonable accuracy and resolution, but there is little need to discriminate relatively minor differences in current.
 For example, a feeder relaying application set with a 600-amp pickup value would be indifferent to feeder current that changes from 300 amps to 310 amps for a cycle or so.
 Such variations happen routinely as a result of normal system activity, such as a motor starting.
 Neither of these readings would indicate a need to trip the feeder.
-Even above the pickup level, there is little substantive difference between, say, 900 and 910 amps from the perspective of system protection or the time the relay takes to make a trip decision.
+Even above the pickup level, there is little substantive difference between, say,